jeffgbutler/CarvelWorkshop/README.md

 # Carvel Workshop

-Understanding the Carvel tools is fundamental to success with Tanzu.
-But it's not just for Tanzu.
 The Carvel tools are small composable tools that can be used to improve any workflow involving YAML or Kubernetes.
 Most of the Carvel tools are command line tools that do relatively simple things.
-Together, they fill in a lot missing pieces in a Kubernetes workflow.
+Together, they can be used to create a composable toolchain for managing Kubernetes clusters.

-Some Carvel tools are installed into Kubernetes clusters as controllers.
-In fact, the definition of a "Tanzu" cluster is just a plain old Kubernetes cluster with two specific Carvel tools installed: the secretgen-controller and the kapp-controller.
+In addition to the command line tools, some Carvel tools are installed into Kubernetes clusters as controllers.

+The Carvel tools work with any Kubernetes cluster - whether it is a Tanzu cluster or not.
+With Tanzu, there are several major integrations with Carvel:

+1. Many Tanzu software packages are packaged for delivery with the Carvel kapp-controller
+2. Tanzu Mission Control provides secret management functions that are dependent on the Carvel secretgen-controller
+3. The Tanzu CLI includes plugins that make use of the kapp-controller ans secretgen-controller

 For some historical context, the Carvel tools were previously called simply "Kubernetes Tools" which was shortened to "k14s" in true Kubernetes fashion. "k14s" was rebranded as "Carvel" when the project was sponsored by VMware - but you